 The Minerals and Waste Local Plan (MWLP) is being prepared as part of the development plan system that the Government brought into effect in April 2012.
 These Local Plans have to be consistent with the national planning policies that are set out in the National Planning Policy Framework.

-Cumbria's Minerals and Waste Local Plan will be for the period up until 2028 and is for those parts of Cumbria that are outside of the Lake District and Yorkshire Dales National Parks.
+Cumbria's MWLP will be for the period up to the end of 2030 and is for those parts of Cumbria that are outside of the Lake District and Yorkshire Dales National Parks.
 The Local Plan has to be prepared by the County Council because it is the local planning authority for minerals and waste management developments.

-The Minerals and Waste Local Plan is a single document with three sections: - strategic policies, development control policies and site allocations, together with a policies map.
-It is accompanied by supporting documents which informed its preparation.
-These are the Sustainability Appraisal, Site Assessments Report, Habitats Regulations Assessment, Pre-submission consultations statement and the Statement of the Representations Procedure.
+The MWLP is a single document with three sections: - strategic policies, development control policies and site allocations, together with a Policies Map.
+It is accompanied by supporting documents that informed its preparation and also a suite of Evidence Base documents.

-Once the Minerals and Waste Local Plan has been examined by the Planning Inspectorate and formally adopted by the County Council, it will replace the Minerals and Waste Development Framework .
-That is anticipated to be towards the end of 2013.
+The MWLP was submitted to the Secretary of State for examination on the 9 September 2016.
+Once the MWLP has been examined by the Planning Inspectorate and formally adopted by the County Council, it will replace the MWDF.

 If you would like any further information please contact the Minerals and Waste Planning Policy Team: